dist-ribut-us/docs/mixnetrouting/readme.md

     A → N1 → N2 → N3 → N4 → B

-Where A has chosen N1 and N2 and B has chosen N3 and N4; A not only should A not know the identity of N4, but A can never see any uniquely identifiable message data that N4 sees.
+Where A has chosen N1 and N2 and B has chosen N3 and N4; not only should A not know the identity of N4, but A can never see any uniquely identifiable message data that N4 sees.
 And the same goes for B relative to N1.
-It is necessary for A to know the identity of N3 and it is possible for B to derive the identity of N2.
+It is necessary for A to know the identity of N3 and it is possible for B to derive the identity of N2, that is unavoidable.

 ### A Classic Approach